Is “Lease to Own” a Form of Leasing?

 The lease to own car dealers have requirements for someone who wants an auto loan, though the credit rating is not much a concern.
 The lease to own company would expect that the person has a source of income that is regular, provide proof of accommodation, contact and especially identification.
-Using a lease to own car dealer can really help to boost your credit rating.
+Using a lease to own a car dealer can help to boost your credit rating.
 Many dealers send the loan and payment report to the Credit bureau, which in turn, improves their credit rating.
 A lot of people with bad credit see it as a second chance, as they can both have access to a vehicle and increase their credit rating.

 When you lease a car, you will be expected to make these payments:

 - The security deposit (refundable if nothing happens to the car)

 - Payment for the initial month

 - Registration fees and a host of other fees

 Lease To Own:

 What is expected of you are mostly taxes, down payment, registration fees.
 Though, they may vary from one organization to another.
 It is possible to have access to an auto loan that lasts longer.
 You may have to pay a lot in interest and fees to the extent that you get negative equity on that car.